CiscoDevNet/terraform-provider-intersight/website/docs/d/ether_port_channel.html.markdown

 # Data Source: intersight_ether_port_channel
 Model contains the details of the ethernet port-channels configured on the FI.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_ether_port_channel.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `access_vlan`:(string) Access VLANs for this port-channel, on this FI.
 * `admin_state`:(string) Administratively configured state (enabled/disabled) for this port-channel.